 All students are required to apply to and complete an APA-accredited or APPIC-member internship.
-PsyD students must apply for predoctoral internships listed as full members of APPIC.
-More information can be found on the APPIC website (www.appic.org), which lists APA- accredited and APPIC-member internship sites.
+PsyD students must complete predoctoral internships listed as full members of APPIC (students cannot apply to sites listed as provisional members).
+More information can be found on the APPIC website (www.appic.org), which lists APA-accredited and APPIC-member internship sites.